Introduction

 The Need for the Wall

-In the aftermath of World War II, Germany was divided into four occupation zones controlled by the Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
-Over time, tension between the Soviets and the Western Allies grew, resulting in the formation of two separate German states: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
+In the aftermath of World War II, Germany was divided into four occupation zones controlled by the Allied powers: The Soviet Union, the United States, the United Kingdom and France.
+Over time, tension between the Soviets and the Western Allies grew, resulting in the formation of two separate German states: for the Federal Republic of Germany (West Germany), and the German Democratic Republic (East Germany).

-The increasing number of East Germans fleeing to the West, seeking political freedom and economic opportunities, was a cause of concern for the GDR government.
-To stem the mass exodus, the decision was made to construct a physical barrier between East and West Berlin.
+The GDR government was worried about the growing number of East Germans fleeing to the West in search of political freedom and better economic opportunities.
+Physically stopping the mass exodus was made to construct a barrier between East and West Berlin.

 The Construction Process

-In the initial phase, a barbed wire fence was erected to impede the flow of people fleeing East Berlin.
-This makeshift barricade was quickly replaced by a more permanent structure.
+During the initial phase a barbed wire fence was put up to stop people fleeing East Berlin.
+A more permanent structure replaced this hastily created barricade.

-The barbed wire fence was soon replaced by a concrete wall, reinforced by steel girders.
-Initially, it stood at around 3.6 meters (12 feet) tall, but over time, the height increased to deter escape attempts.
+Shortly thereafter, the barbed wire fence had given way to a concrete wall, supported by steel girders.
+At first the height measured about 3.6 meters (12 feet) tall, but then it grew taller to discourage escape attempts.

-To impede any attempts to breach the wall using vehicles, anti-vehicle trenches were dug along the border.
-These trenches were filled with water, making it difficult for vehicles to cross.
+To thwart attempts to breach wall by vehicles, anti-vehicle trenches were dug along border.
+Water filled these trenches and prevented vehicles from getting through.

 The Impact on People’s Lives

-The construction of the Berlin Wall had a profound impact on the lives of people living in Berlin.
-Families and friends were suddenly separated, and individuals found themselves cut off from their places of work and education.
-The wall created a physical and emotional barrier between loved ones, leading to immense personal and societal suffering.
+The Berlin Wall way had a great impact on people living in Berlin.
+Families and friends were torn apart and people were distanced from the places where families and friends work and where they study.
+From the moment my father was thrown in jail, the wall separated us, it created a physical and emotional barrier between loved ones and the pain caused was immense personal and societal suffering.

-The wall also had a significant psychological impact, further reinforcing the division between East and West.
-It served as a constant reminder of the ideological divide between communism and capitalism, highlighting the stark contrast between the two political systems.
+However, the wall also generated psychological impact, the wall perfected the East/West division.
+This acted as constant reminder of the ideological divide between communism and capitalism, between two politically systems.

 Conclusion

-Fortunately, the fall of the Berlin Wall on November 9, 1989, marked a turning point in history, symbolizing the end of the Cold War era and the striving for unity.
-The memory of the Berlin Wall serves as a reminder of the importance of freedom, human rights, and the pursuit of a peaceful and inclusive future.
+Thankfully, November 9, 1989, marked a turning point on our century, when the Berlin Wall fell showing the end of Cold War era and the search of unity.
+The Berlin Wall serves as an example to recall how important freedom, human rights and peaceful and inclusive future are.

 Table of Contents